tadeankur/kotlin-class/src/main/java/exercise5/SpecialClasses.md

 ### Exercise 2 Companion Objects

-Corresponding to static in java.
+Corresponding to kind of static in java.

 1. Defines a class.
 2. Defines a companion.
 Its name can be omitted.